andreodendaal/algorithm_javascript/README.md

 # algorithm_javascript
 Basic Algorithms in Javascript

-Unit tests run using Mocha Framework
+Unit tests run using Mocha Framework,
 Development done in the Webstorm IDE